ZilantRobotics/innopolis_vtol_dynamics/README.md

 make distclean
 ```

-SITL mode:
+Then for SITL mode:

 ```
 DONT_RUN=1 make px4_sitl gazebo_standard_vtol
 ```

-True HITL mode.
-You should build PX4 Autopilot in a way corresponded to your hardware and uload it, an example for cuav V5+:
+And for HITL mode for Cuav V5+ type line below.
+If you use another hardware, read the [PX4 doc](https://dev.px4.io/master/en/setup/building_px4.html) for details.

 ```
 make px4_fmu-v5_default upload
 ```

-Read the [PX4 doc](https://dev.px4.io/master/en/setup/building_px4.html) for details.

-2. Add these lines to your `.bashrc` file, don't forget to change `~/Firmware` to your actual Firmware path
+Don't forget to add these lines to your `.bashrc` file, don't forget to change `~/Firmware` to your actual Firmware path

 ```
 source ~/catkin_ws/devel/setup.bash    # (optional)